 The styles featured at the Hung On You were a strong departure from the norm.
 The aristocrats and pop-stars of the 1960s sought to stand out from the standard wardrobes of the masses.
 The clients were mostly males.

-Like their clients, The Hung on You were trend breakers and trend setters at the same time.
+Like their clients, The Hung on You were trend breakers and trendsetters at the same time.
 And, like some of the 60s rockers, it had a short life, closing down in September 1968.
-It was a part of the same pattern that caused the downfall of Granny Takes a Trip – expensive fabrics, cost of tailoring and inability of combining laid-back mentality with business.
+It was a part of the same pattern that caused the downfall of Granny Takes a Trip – expensive fabrics, cost of tailoring, and the inability of combining laid-back mentality with business.